karolbrennan/karolbrennan.com/README.md

 This is very basic web design and development and often acts as my sandbox for trying out new things.

 ### Development
-This project is built on the back of my own custom [Vagrant Box](https://github.com/codemasterkarol/vagrantbox)
+This project is built on the back of my own custom [Avalampch Dev Box](https://github.com/karolbrennan/avalampch)

 ### Languages Used
 - HTML5